olawuwo/EPL-2017-2018/questions_and_queries.md

 | 2018-01-31 |	Tottenham Hotspur FC |	2 |	0 |	Manchester United FC |

 ### 5. Display the top five teams that have the best scoring power.
+I used "WITH" to calculate the total goals for the teams, assuming that the top 5 teams with the highest goals have the best scoring power.
 ```sql
 WITH
 	goals_for AS (